Clearlingo Editing and Proofreading

 Before you start to read, take a deep breath and expect to be surprised, hurt or angry – sometimes all of them in that order, as your perfect manuscript might not feel so perfect anymore.

 But once you get past that and start reading through the changes and comments, you will realise that your editor has your best interests at heart and wants to help you make your book the best it can be.
-Not one best-selling author has not gone through a rigorous editing process to get their book published, and their first draft would have looked very different to the finished product.
+Not one best-selling author has skipped a rigorous editing process to get their book published, and their first draft would have looked very different to the finished product.

 What will it look like?